xeovix/PiIOTgw/README.md

-Install the AOI image to SD card, the PiPAL-CS can be worked as a stand-alone Vision Inspecting System, programmable controller or a slave control module which connected by a host PC to manipulate to.
+Install the AOI image to SD card, the **PiPAL-COMBOS** can be worked as a stand-alone Vision Inspecting System, programmable controller or a slave control module which connected by a host PC to manipulate to.
 Beyond the on-board I/O and RS485, it is also available to direct controlled by PLC.

 Images of SD card for specified Raspberry Pi module